QuentinRougemont/MicrosatDemogInference/README.md

 ### Prearing your data

 You'll need to provide a separate input file for each population.
-Each file contains one markers in raw, with one row for each gene copies (2 rows per individuals) and loci in collums
+Each file contains one markers in raw, with one row for each gene copies (2 rows per individuals) and loci in columns
-A file containing the length of the repeat_motif for each microsatellite markers is also needed .
+A file containing the length of the repeat_motif for each microsatellite markers is also needed.
 One row per markers.
 These input file are stored in the `01-data` folder

-then go to `00-scripts/models/` and edit the script `model.\*.sh` to provide the name of the input file the script `model.1` sh is for SI
+then go to `00-scripts/models/` and edit the script `model.\*.sh` to provide the name of the input file
+the script `model.1` sh is for SI
 `model.2.sh` for  IM
 `model.3.sh` for SC
 `model.4.sh` for AM

 the corresponding Rscripts are found in the `00-scripts/rscript/` with name `Simul_*_parallel.R `

 ## Chooose the prior

 * go in ``00-scripts/rscript/` and edit the Simul\*.R scripts to set prior according to what you think will fit the data.
 I recommand to use large and uninformative priors first.
 Wou'll have to choose a fixed thetaRef, according to thetaRef=4\*Nref\*µ meaining that you need to have an idea of the mutation rate (ideally) then you have to choose priors for :
 * effective population size (N1, N2, Nancestral, etc)
 * migration rates (M1, M2, etc)
 * Split time (T=Tsplit/4Nref)